MathildeTrendy/Miniprojekt-2-semester/CONTRIBUTE.md

 To simplify the development process we'll skip installing dependencies and instead run them from docker containers.
 That gives us the benefit that the process is the same wether you're on a Mac, a Windows PC or an online environment and regardless of what IDE you're on.

-If you are on your own PC (Mac or Windows) simply install and start [Docker Desktop] (https://llk.dk/74f3of).
+If you are on your own PC (Mac or Windows) simply install and start install and start [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 You can manipulate your database in different ways.
 But in this project, you just have to do it through a database management tool: